 - The complaint is about a person who is no longer a District or Parish Councillor or Co-opted Member.

 If one or more of the local assessment criteria applies to the complaint, no further action will be taken by the Monitoring Officer and the complaint will be rejected.
-The Complainant will be notified accordingly with reasons, within 10 working days of receipt of the complaint by the Monitoring Officer.
+The Complainant will be notified accordingly with reasons by the Monitoring Officer.
 There is no right of appeal against the Monitoring Officer’s decision.